Akufo-Addo was caught on video accepting a bribe in 2017 in his capacity as President

 Forensic analysis on the viral video shows it to be doctored while a much clearer and full version of the video found reveals the context of the video to be an occasion of a donation of GHS 40,000 and 1000 t-shirts of Akufo-Addo and Bawumia by one Hajia Fawzia given to support Akufo-Addo ahead of the 2016 elections.

-A video circulating which has also been turned into a GIF by some social media users is purporting that Pres Akufo-Addo was caught on video receiving a bribe.
+A video circulating which has also been turned into a GIF by some social media users is purporting that President Akufo-Addo was caught on video receiving a bribe.
 This has been discussed extensively on mainstream media and social media by the opposition party NDC with the narrative purporting that Akufo-Addo took a USD40,000 bribe in 2017 in his capacity as president, in order not to sack Alhaji Abbas who is the director of Urban Roads.

-The said video has a number of conveniently abridged variations, which include one with a Salis logo, and a voice-over narrating the claims, another with an NDC TV logo, and another with a JT inscription.
+The said video has a number of conveniently abridged variations, which include one with a Salis logo, and a voice-over narrating the claims, another with an NDC TV logo, and yet another with a JT inscription.

 Dubawa analysed the 5 min 17 sec viral video making the rounds with the inscription ‘JT’ in comparison to another 6 min 26 sec version found online as the supposed original video posted by a media organisation in defense to the viral video.
 The media organisation also posted a second 7 minute 15 second video as a continuation to the viral video.